 Premiums are based on landowners, not deeds.
 Under circumstances for fee-owned preserves, and for multiple easements in one preserve all of which are contiguous, owned by the same landowner, conserved for the same purpose, and held by the same land trust, you may be able to count multiple properties as one preserve.

 Once a landowner has exercised a subdivision right and sold the resulting property to another landowner, you must enter the new property separately.
 This is because premiums are based on landowners, not deeds.
 A new landowner presents a new risk.

 No. Terrafirma does not underwrite individual easements or fee land.
 Terrafirma only evaluates organizations based on their affirmation of eligibility and their other statements on the application.
 PLEASE NOTE: If review of a later claim reveals a substantial discrepancy in the eligibility answers that your land trust submitted that is material to the coverage (or to the adjudication of a claim), then Terrafirma has the discretion to deny coverage for that claim, rescind the policy, request corrective action, recalculate the premium or respond in another reasonable, appropriate and proportional way.

 See special counting rules here for divided easements, preserves assembled from many deeds, and multiple easements owned by the same owner.

 Yes.
 While you are not required to do so, we strongly recommend that any new parcels that you acquire be covered as soon as possible.
+You can do this up until December 31 of each calendar year.
 Simply select “Insure Additional Parcels” on the menu bar on the left side of your screen and click on “Add Parcels.”
-As with any other parcel, the cost is $60 per year and is not prorated.
+The price is not prorated.